A Few Notes for Visitors of the Museum

 Check Large Items

-Items, such as purses, parcels, briefcases and backpacks which measure more than 8 1/2 x 11 x 6 inches, and all umbrellas must be checked in the coat room.
+Items such as purses, parcels, briefcases and backpacks that measure more than 8 1/2 x 11 x 6 inches and all umbrellas must be checked in the coat room.
 The Georgia Museum of Art does not assume responsibility for lost or stolen articles.

 Eating, Drinking, Smoking and Chewing Gum

 Food and drink are not allowed in the galleries.
-Smoking is prohibited in the museum.
+Smoking and use of tobacco products is prohibited in the museum (as well as across UGA's campus).
 Gum must be disposed of appropriately.

 Unruly behavior, such as running or jumping, and loud conversation are not permissible in the Georgia Museum of Art.